List of awards and nominations received by Noah: Asia Song Festival

 The Asia Song Festival an annual pop music festival held in South Korea that features artists from 10 Asian countries.
 Participating artists receive a plaque of appreciation from the Korean Ministry of Culture, Sports and Tourism and ‘Best Asian Artist Award’ from the chairman of Korea Foundation for International Culture and Exchange.
 This festival is recorded and broadcast by Korean SBS, Japanese Fuji TV and 30 other broadcasters worldwide.
-Noah is the first band had to performed in Asian festival.
+Noah is the first band to perform in Asian festival.
 Noah received one award.